 Existing law, the Guardianship-Conservatorship Law, generally establishes the standards and procedures for the appointment and termination of an appointment for a guardian or conservator of a person, an estate, or both.
 Existing law authorizes a conservator to authorize the placement of a conservatee in a secured perimeter residential care facility for the elderly upon a court making specific findings.

-This bill would also authorize a conservator to authorize the placement of a conservatee in a residential facility, an intermediate care facility, or a skilled nursing facility, as defined, that has a secured perimeter, a delayed egress lock, or both a secured perimeter and a delayed egress lock, as specified.
-The bill would require court approval for a subsequent placement of a conservatee in a different type of facility except if the change occurs as a result of an emergency.
-The bill would require the State Department of Social Services and the State Department of Public Health to update regulations related to these provisions by January 1, 2027, and would authorize those departments to promulgate emergency regulations prior to that date.
+This bill would also authorize a conservator to authorize the placement of a conservatee in a residential facility, an intermediate care facility, or a skilled nursing facility, as defined, that has a secured perimeter, a delayed egress device, or both a secured perimeter and a delayed egress device, as specified.
+The bill would require court approval for a subsequent placement of a conservatee in a different facility if specific regulations have not been promulgated for the type of facility to which the conservator is seeking to move the conservatee.
+The bill would require the State Department of Social Services and the State Department of Public Health to update their regulations related to these provisions, including, among other things, to create regulations to protect the rights, health, and safety of residents, by January 1, 2027, and would authorize those departments to promulgate emergency regulations prior to that date.

 Statutes affected: AB 1105: 2356.5 PROB